EchNet/videosdr/docs/customizing_optin.md

 * Access to the AWS console.

-* A text editor, or better, a JSON editor. [https://jsoneditoronline.org/](https://jsoneditoronline.org/) is one.
+* A JSON editor. [https://jsoneditoronline.org/](https://jsoneditoronline.org/) is one.

 ## To customize opt-in for a new customer: